Rachel Woods

 Rachel understands….

 that children learn best through interaction and when they are provided a chance to question their own experiences.
-The age appropriate programming provided by Dragonfly Nature Programs allows learner's questions and interests to direct their experience.
+The age appropriate programming provided by Dragonfly Nature Programs allows a child’s questions and interests to direct their experience.
 Rachel's advanced training, experience with students of all ages and ability levels and love of nature makes her uniquely qualified to work with young people in this capacity.

-children are naturally curious.
+that children are naturally curious.
 Nature provides plenty for them to be curious about.
-It encourages children to use the full capacity of all senses while offering buffers and refrain from our busy modern world.
+Nature encourages children to use the full capacity of all senses while offering buffers and refrain from our busy modern world.
 If we don't take the time now, to allow children to better understand nature, as their curiosity wanes, so will their tolerance for the natural world.

 A bright blue starfish, distorted somewhat by the shallow waters off of Australia’s east coast.
 2016.